The Demos Have Magic

 About the CD cover; those are the studios and boards used on all these recordings: The Tascam 38, Yamaha Portastudio and the Mackie 32-8 mixing board.

-Now, I'm not saying all demos have magic, so, I cherry picked these recordings for you to hear because they are ripe with magic.
+Not all demos have magic, so, these have been cherry picked and triple washed for your protection and are ripe with magic.
 Thanks for listening!

 Album cover designed and created by Jayne Olderman